hunghw512/FYP-CryptoPunks-Python-Analysis/README.md

 (3) remove zero value in the column of 'unit_in_eth',<br />
 (4) remove empty value in the column of 'punk_id' (for some reasons, very few rows of 'punk_id' showed empty cell, yet the amount of empty cells is insignificant, we jsut removed them.)

-#For p2_1-filtered_result, we created 16 csv files here.<br />These files are in two types, namely anomalies and normalies.<br />And each type is seperated by two different dimensions of focus (first to last transactions and last two transactions), two different unit of transactions (usd and eth), and at last two different calculation methods (percentage change and absolute return).
-Therefore, there are in total of 16 csv files (2 x 2 x 2 x 2).<br />The name list of these files are stored together with the files inside the __filtered_result__ folder.<br />
+#For p2_1-filtered_result, we created 16 csv files here.
+These files are in two types, namely anomalies and normalies.
+And each type is seperated by two different dimensions of focus (first to last transactions and last two transactions), two different unit of transactions (usd and eth), and at last two different calculation methods (percentage change and absolute return).
+Therefore, there are in total of 16 csv files (2 x 2 x 2 x 2).
+The name list of these files are stored together with the files inside the __filtered_result__ folder.<br />
 After explaining the output, let us go through the coding here:<br />
 (1) filter out transaction frequency count<br />
 (2) generate required files (first to last transactions and last two transactions)<br />